awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 ## Maximum number of database connections<a name="RDS_Limits.MaxConnections"></a>

 The maximum number of simultaneous database connections varies by the DB engine type and the memory allocation for the DB instance class\.
-The maximum number of connections is set in the parameter group associated with the DB instance, except for Microsoft SQL Server, where it is set in the server properties for the DB instance in SQL Server Management Studio \(SSMS\)\.
+The maximum number of connections is generally set in the parameter group associated with the DB instance\.
+The exception is Microsoft SQL Server, where it is set in the server properties for the DB instance in SQL Server Management Studio \(SSMS\)\.

 `DBInstanceClassMemory` is in bytes\.
 For details about how this value is calculated, see [Specifying DB parameters](USER_ParamValuesRef.md)\.
-In particular, due to memory reserved for the operating system and the RDS management processes, this memory size is smaller than the value in gibibytes \(GiB\) shown in the table of [Hardware specifications for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
+Because of memory reserved for the operating system and RDS management processes, this memory size is smaller than the value in gibibytes \(GiB\) shown in [Hardware specifications for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.

 **Note**
 For Oracle, you set the maximum number of user processes and user and system sessions\.